Vice-Chancellor and President

 - responsible to the governing body for the organisation and supervision of all the activities of the University

 - the academic leader and Chief Executive of the University

 - the University’s principal representative in all its external relations.

-Professor Hugh Brady became Vice-Chancellor and President in September 2015.
+Professor Evelyn Welch (she/her) became Vice-Chancellor and President in September 2022.

 Register of interests

 The Vice-Chancellor and President holds a number of external non-executive advisory roles, compliant with the University’s policies on external work.

 Remuneration of the Vice-Chancellor